The Brindley Family in England

 The Brindley Family in Ireland

 At least two more children were born in Ireland: Thomas Alfred and Patrick (or Bertrand).
 Mary died of premature labour and flooding (in childbirth) on March 2, 1868, at Gorteen, age 45.
 Of the five girls, only Mary Ann married (see Hewitt page).
-Susan died of pulmonary tuberculosis in 1881 at the age of 26.
-It is unknown what happened to Sarah, Rachel and Lucy.
-As the oldest daughter, Mary Ann became responsible for the care of the younger ones.
+It is unknown what happened to the Brindley daughters other than Mary Ann who became responsible for the care of the younger ones after her mother’s death.
 Her younger siblings described her as the mainstay of the family.
 The farm in Ireland has been variously described as “one of those 90-acre specials” or ” 1000 acres – so big it took a man a day to walk around it”.
+It was called Summer Hill House and located at Gorraun Gurteen, about five miles from Roscrea.

 According to Marguerite Brindley Young, who was the daughter of the younger Walter Brindley, Summer Hill House was shaped like a T with a rookery at the bottom.
 Walter Brindley Sr. enjoyed inviting his friends out from England to go fox-hunting, but when rent time came, he had all his boys out borrowing to pay the rent (Young, 1982).
 Three Brindley daughters, Rachel, Sarah and Lucy were members of the Methodist Church of Ireland in 1875 and Arthur was a member in 1877.
 Only their father Walter was listed in 1880, and by 1890 the Brindley name had disappeared from the church record.
 Walter Brindley died July 13, 1882, age 68, at Knockfinn, Durrow, Abbeyleix, Laois from heart disease and dropsy.
 The informant of his death was his son-in-law Benjamin Hewitt, listed as “occupier”, so it would appear that Walter was living with Mary Ann and Benjamin.